CATs: Cost Aggregation Transformers for Visual Correspondence: Methodology

 \subsection{Training}

 \paragraph{Data Augmentation.}

 Transformer is well known for lacking some of inductive bias and its data-hungry nature thus necessitates a large quantity of training data to be fed~\cite{vaswani2017attention,dosovitskiy2020image}.
-Recent methods~\cite{touvron2020deit,touvron2021going,liu2021swin} that employ the Transformer to address Computer Vision tasks have shown that data augmentation techniques guarantee performance boost.
+Recent methods~\cite{touvron2020deit,touvron2021going,liu2021swin} that employ the Transformer to address Computer Vision tasks have empirically shown that data augmentation techniques have positive impact on performance.
 However, in correspondence task, the question of to what extent can data augmentation affect the performance has not yet been properly addressed.
-From the experiments, we have empirically found that data augmentation has positive impacts on performance in semantic correspondence with Transformers as reported in Section~\ref{sec:4.4}.
+From the experiments, we empirically find that data augmentation has positive impacts on performance in semantic correspondence with Transformers as reported in Section~\ref{sec:4.4}.
 To apply data augmentation~\cite{cubuk2020randaugment,buslaev2020albumentations} with predetermined probabilities to input images at random.
-Specifically, 50$\%$ of the time, we randomly crop the input image, and independently for each augmentation function used in~\cite{cubuk2020randaugment}, we set the probability for applying the augmentation as 20$\%$. \paragraph{Training Objective.} As in~\cite{min2019hyperpixel,min2020learning,min2021convolutional}, we assume that the ground-truth keypoints are given for each pair of images.
+Specifically, 50$\%$ of the time, we randomly crop the input image, and independently for each augmentation function used in~\cite{cubuk2020randaugment}, we set the probability for applying the augmentation as 20$\%$.
+More details can be found in supplementary material. \paragraph{Training Objective.} As in~\cite{min2019hyperpixel,min2020learning,min2021convolutional}, we assume that the ground-truth keypoints are given for each pair of images.
 We first average the stack of refined correlation maps $\mathcal{C}' \in \mathbb{R}^{hw \times hw \times L} $ to obtain $\mathcal{C}'' \in \mathbb{R}^{hw \times hw} $ and then transform it into a dense flow field $F_\mathrm{pred}$ using soft-argmax operator~\cite{lee2019sfnet}.
 Subsequently, we compare the predicted dense flow field with the ground-truth flow field $F_\mathrm{GT}$ obtained by following the protocol of~\cite{min2019hyperpixel} using input keypoints.
 For the training objective, we utilize Average End-Point Error (AEPE)~\cite{melekhov2019dgc}, computed by averaging the Euclidean distance between the ground-truth and estimated flow.
-We thus formulate objective function as $\mathcal{L}=\|F_\mathrm{GT}-F_\mathrm{pred}\|_{2}$.
+We thus formulate the objective function as $\mathcal{L}=\|F_\mathrm{GT}-F_\mathrm{pred}\|_{2}$.